 The officer turned out to be wrong.
-The family’s worst fears were confirmed by a visit to Sinai-Grace, where Littleton was still a John Doe.
+The family’s worst fears were confirmed by a visit to Sinai-Grace Hospital, where Littleton was still a John Doe.

 Likely no family expects their child to be killed by police.
 But as Fuller and another aunt and uncle of Littleton’s sat in the back of a Livernois bakery reflecting on what happened three weeks later — the women wearing shirts depicting assassinated civil rights and Black Power leaders — they conceded maybe they weren’t all that surprised.

-Family members have described the household in which Littleton was raised as “revolutionary” and, according to a cousin, he was the progeny of Black Panthers.
-Littleton’s aunt, Nolisiyo Maatbey, recruited Fred Hampton, Jr., the son of the party's slain leader, to speak at her nephew’s vigil.
+Family members have described the household in which Littleton grew up as “revolutionary” and, according to a cousin, he was the progeny of Black Panthers.
+Littleton’s aunt, Noloyiso Maat Bey, recruited Fred Hampton, Jr., the son of the party's slain leader, to speak at her nephew’s vigil.

-She won’t say much about the family’s ideology — aware of how they could be perceived — but she is willing to share that Littleton was taught about slavery and disenfranchisement from a young age.
+She wouldn't say much about the family’s ideology — aware of how they could be perceived — but she was willing to share that Littleton was taught about slavery and disenfranchisement from a young age.
 “He understood we were kidnapped and branded as animals,” added her husband, Miguel Geronimo.

-The lessons appeared to stick.
-In social media posts, Littleton expressed shock and outrage over deadly racist incidents involving Black people across the country — including an alleged lynching in Oklahoma and the murder of Botham Jean by a Dallas police officer who got just 10 years in prison.
+The family's perspective appeared to rub off on Littleton.
+In social media posts, he expressed shock and outrage over deadly racist incidents involving Black people across the country — including an alleged lynching in Oklahoma and the murder of Botham Jean by a Dallas police officer who critics say received too light a sentence.